Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 Gili Trawangan is often considered the best for diving because of its larger number of dive centers, diverse dive sites like Shark Point and lively underwater ecosystem.
 The island is ideal for beginner divers.

-All three of the Gili Islands, Gili Trawangan, Gili Air and Gili Meno have stunning white sand beaches but because of the secluded Robinson Crusoe / Castaway feel, Gili Meno just pips it.
+All three of the Gili Islands, Gili Trawangan, Gili Air and Gili Meno have stunning white sand beaches but because of the secluded Robinson Crusoe / Castaway feel, Gili Meno just pips it for us!

-We hope you’ve found this Gili Islands guide useful and figured out which Gili Islands is best for honeymoon for you and your love.
+We hope you’ve found this Gili Islands honeymoon guide useful and figured out which Gili Island is best for honeymoon for you and your love.
 Let us know which island you choose!

 Happy Planning x